AdarshSrivatsa98/Calculator-Behaviour/multiplication.md

 And I type in "Any number"
 And I press "equals"

-Then: I see the "solution" as the result
+Then: I see the "Solution" as the result

 ## Scenario: Rational multiplication